DivyanshNeel/Credit_Card_Financial_Dashboard/README.md

 # Your Contribution
 - I am incredibly grateful for your support and admiration of my effort.
 Please feel free to share any recommendations or ideas you may have with me.
 I can really benefit from your feedback as I continue to refine and improve future projects.

-- I am now looking for an internship or entry-level job, so any help and support you can provide would be greatly appreciated.
+- I am now looking for an entry-level job, so any help and support you can provide would be greatly appreciated.
 I promise to be appreciative of any assistance provided.

 > [!NOTE]
 > Connect with me on [LinkedIn](https://www.linkedin.com/in/divyansh-neel/)